 Why the digital candidate journey is non-negotiable in 2026

-A fully digital candidate journey is no longer a differentiator for UK private higher education — it's the baseline expectation of every A-level student comparing their UCAS choices at 11pm.
-By the time a prospective student fills in a UCAS application, they have typically spent weeks researching, comparing, and forming opinions about institutions without ever speaking to an admissions officer.
+A fully digital candidate journey is no longer a differentiator for US higher education — it's the baseline expectation of every high school senior comparing their college choices at 11pm.
+By the time a prospective student fills in a Common App or Coalition App application, they have typically spent weeks researching, comparing, and forming opinions about institutions without ever speaking to an admissions officer.

-The numbers tell a stark story: 91% of visitors leave a higher education website without making any contact, dropping out between their first visit and a first enquiry (Source: funnel analysis across 30 institutions, 2025-2026 cohort).
-That's not a problem of programme quality — it's a journey design problem.
-Private schools and universities that build a coherent, available-24/7 digital candidate journey are the ones capturing applicants that others lose.
+The numbers tell a stark story: 91% of visitors leave a higher education website without making any contact, dropping out between their first visit and a first inquiry (Source: funnel analysis across 30 institutions, 2025-2026 cohort).
+That's not a problem of program quality — it's a journey design problem.
+Colleges and universities that build a coherent, available-24/7 digital candidate journey are the ones capturing applicants that others lose.

 This guide walks through the six stages of a digital candidate journey, with tools and benchmarks drawn from institutions that consistently outperform the sector average.